Zouzzou21/Tohoku-University-Courses/TM10027100-High_Performance_Computing/final_reports/C4TL1205-final_assign_hpc.md

 $S = \frac{T_{serial}}{T_{parrallel}} = \frac{89.897}{2.665} = 33.73245779 \approx 33.73$ \
 $E = \frac{S}{P} = \frac{33.73}{32} = 1.05$

-Observation:
+Observations:

 Speedup (S):
-- The **Speedup (S)** increases as the number of nodes increases, demonstrating the benefit of parallelization.
-However, the increase in Speedup is not perfectly proportional to the number of nodes due to overheads and the serial fraction of the computation.
+- The **speedup (S)** increases as the number of nodes increases, demonstrating the benefit of parallelization.
+However, the increase in speedup is not perfectly proportional to the number of nodes due to overheads and the serial fraction of the computation.
-- For **1 node**, the Speedup is $S = 1.67$, which is greater than 1, showing that parallelization provides an advantage even with a single node.
+- For **1 node**, the speedup is $S = 1.67$, which is greater than 1, showing that parallelization provides an advantage even with a single node.
-- For **2 nodes**, the Speedup is $S \approx 3.36$, nearly double that of 1 node, indicating efficient scaling at this level.
+- For **2 nodes**, the speedup is $S \approx 3.36$, nearly double that of 1 node, indicating efficient scaling at this level.
-- For **4 nodes**, the Speedup reaches $S \approx 6.60$, showing continued improvement but with diminishing returns relative to the increase in nodes.
+- For **4 nodes**, the speedup reaches $S \approx 6.60$, showing continued improvement but with diminishing returns relative to the increase in nodes.
-- For **8 nodes**, the Speedup is $S \approx 12.42$, still scaling but less than ideal linear scaling due to overheads.
+- For **8 nodes**, the speedup is $S \approx 12.42$, still scaling but less than ideal linear scaling due to overheads.
-- For **16 nodes**, the Speedup is $S \approx 22.20$, indicating further diminishing returns as overheads and non-parallelizable components grow.
+- For **16 nodes**, the speedup is $S \approx 22.20$, indicating further diminishing returns as overheads and non-parallelizable components grow.
-- For **32 nodes**, the Speedup is $S \approx 33.73$, which is far below the theoretical maximum of 32, suggesting the impact of bottlenecks and inefficiencies.
+- For **32 nodes**, the speedup is $S \approx 33.73$, which is far below the theoretical maximum of 32, suggesting the impact of bottlenecks and inefficiencies.

 Efficiency (E):
 - The **Efficiency (E)** decreases as the number of nodes increases, which is expected as parallelization incurs overheads such as communication, synchronization, and load imbalance.
-- For **1 node**, Efficiency is $E = 1.67$, which is unexpectedly high (superlinear speedup).
+- For **1 node**, efficiency is $E = 1.67$, which is unexpectedly high (superlinear speedup).
 This could result from cache benefits or other hardware optimizations.
-- For **2 nodes**, Efficiency remains $E \approx 1.68$, slightly higher than expected, showing minimal overhead at this scale.
+- For **2 nodes**, efficiency remains $E \approx 1.68$, slightly higher than expected, showing minimal overhead at this scale.
-- For **4 nodes**, Efficiency drops slightly to $E \approx 1.65$, still demonstrating good scaling performance.
+- For **4 nodes**, efficiency drops slightly to $E \approx 1.65$, still demonstrating good scaling performance.
-- For **8 nodes**, Efficiency decreases to $E \approx 1.55$, suggesting the start of noticeable parallel overheads.
+- For **8 nodes**, efficiency decreases to $E \approx 1.55$, suggesting the start of noticeable parallel overheads.
-- For **16 nodes**, Efficiency drops further to $E \approx 1.38$, indicating that inefficiencies are becoming more pronounced.
+- For **16 nodes**, efficiency drops further to $E \approx 1.38$, indicating that inefficiencies are becoming more pronounced.
-- For **32 nodes**, Efficiency declines significantly to $E \approx 1.05$, close to the point where adding more nodes offers little to no additional benefit due to overheads.
+- For **32 nodes**, efficiency declines significantly to $E \approx 1.05$, close to the point where adding more nodes offers little to no additional benefit due to overheads.

+Conclusion:
-- The Speedup shows strong performance for small node counts but experiences diminishing returns as the number of nodes increases, consistent with the effects of Amdahl's Law.
+- The speedup shows strong performance for small node counts but experiences diminishing returns as the number of nodes increases, consistent with the effects of Amdahl's Law.
-- The Efficiency trends highlight excellent scaling up to 4 or 8 nodes, but significant overheads appear at higher node counts.
+- The efficiency trends highlight excellent scaling up to 4 or 8 nodes, but significant overheads appear at higher node counts.
 - The superlinear efficiency for 1 and 2 nodes is notable and suggests that the problem benefits from additional factors, such as better memory usage or reduced contention, in the parallel implementation.
 - Beyond 16 nodes, the system encounters scalability challenges, likely due to increased communication overhead, load imbalance, or the serial fraction of the workload becoming a bottleneck.
 - Investigate the source of overheads and inefficiencies at higher node counts, particularly focusing on communication and synchronization costs.
 - Optimize the workload distribution to minimize load imbalance and resource contention.
 - Explore further algorithmic optimizations to reduce the serial fraction of the computation, which limits scalability as node count increases.